Welcome to Tapeley Park Gardens

 We offer disabled parking (located by the Pay Hut) which are not too far from the gardens which offers seating, and the toilet facilities are close at hand.

-There is a lovely Tea Room which is accessible with indoor and outdoor seating – garden admission charges apply to use this facility – now closed to all visitors and will re-open late March 2026
+There is a lovely Tea Room which is accessible with indoor and outdoor seating – garden admission charges apply to use this facility – now open to all visitors from Sunday 29th March until Thursday 29th October 2026.
+Our opening times are Sunday to Thursday 10:00am – 5.00pm.

 Tea Rooms & Organic Menu